 State and national certification are often required for employment as a recreational therapist.
 The National Council for Therapeutic Recreation Certification (NCTRC) exam is available to anyone meeting the eligibility requirements.
 Successful completion of the exam results in a Certified Therapeutic Recreation Specialist credential.
 The CTRS must be renewed every five years via continuing education courses and professional work experience.

-Students interested in recreation can earn a certificate in outdoor recreation to work with people through sports and recreational activities, or a certificate in therapeutic recreation to work with disabled, injured, ill and elderly patients.
-State and national certification is usually required for these careers.
+Students interested in recreation can earn a certificate in outdoor recreation to oversee sports and recreational activities or a certificate in therapeutic recreation to help rehabilitate disabled or injured patients.
+While voluntary certification is available to outdoor recreation workers, state and national certification is usually required for therapeutic recreation specialists.